 After several years of dedicated effort in the pattern of Gyana marga in an effort to unite with Bhraman, just the thought of the supreme God trying to take steps to meet me, was refreshing.
 Just like when a newborn baby cries, the parents run to the crying baby, instead of trying to teach the baby to crawl and come to them, God tries to reach us because we are incapable of reaching Him in human effort.

 If Human parents can do that much, how much more will God do!
-Maratha is well aware of our hunger to connect with Him.
+Paramathma is well aware of our hunger to connect with Him.
 He is also aware of human limitations, and He knows that even the very best advice on applying human ways is not sufficient.
 So God takes these steps to bridge the gap.
 God enters our domain as a human, the person Yeshu.
-He chooses to experience the barrier we experience every single day.
-He did this at the cross, where He died for our Karma.
-Then He came back to life after 3 days in the same body except this time on the other side.
-By this act, Yeshu demonstrated that by this way, of God reaching down to us, and paying the price for our Karma? he also became the first example. g.
+He chooses to experience the sin (karma) barrier we experience every single day.
+He did this by becoming a pryaschit for us at the cross, where He died for our Karma.
+Then He came back to life after 3 days in the same body except this time on the other side of death.